We use cookies to analyze our website traffic. You can see our cookie policy here. If you continue browsing you are accepting it.

 Next lets look at the characteristics of some figures that we can find in heraldry and crests:

-* COCK: The Cock is a symbol of Vigilance and Tenacity in the fight.
+* TROUT: The Trout is a symbol of Ardent Spirit in war and Calm and Serene in Peace.

 * The family name Wriothesley appears in the list of last names of Heraldry & Crests so its complete history, crest and coat of arms or heraldic shields can be known on his website: http://www.heraldrycrests.com/